raphss/LoginModel-Java/README.md

 ## About

-A Login Model/Template made in Java.
+A Login Model/Template made in Java and Java Swing, with access to database (H2DB).

 ## How to Contribute